 - the philosophy and history of yoga

-- the yoga techniques of asana (poses), pranayama (breath work), and meditation—nuts and bolts, safe practices
+- the yoga techniques of asana (poses), pranayama (breath work), and meditation.

 - anatomy, physiology, and kinesiology, from both Western and Eastern perspectives